muffato/muffato.github.io/cv.md

 I worked in the Comparative Genomics team of the Ensembl genome browser.
 The team is in charge of comparing the genomes to one another, implementing new methods and algorithms (extending our API and database schema), and applying them on new datasets.
-Scalability was our main focus as we had to process hundreds (soon thousands !) of genomes in a limited timescale.
+Scalability was our main focus as we had to process hundreds  of genomes in a limited timescale.

 I was also involved in the development of the eHive workflow manager, a system for creating and running workflows on a distributed compute resource.
 It is now responsible for